Horse Barn Tour

 - Private 14×24 run out, with half of it covered, so even if the weather is bad, they can still be outside (extra fee)

-- Stall cleaned daily
+- Stall cleaned multiple times a day

 - Horses walked in the covered arena on rainy days when turn-out not available